 whose exponential flows generate all the above sections:

 and

-\end{itemize} \end{lemma} \begin{proof} Ideally we are taking $\varphi_0$ as a reference section, then application of a number of exponential flows of the above fields will generate new sections interpolating between $\varphi_0$ and $\varphi,\varphi_1,\varphi_{-1}$, such that each section in the interpolation procedure has the adjacent sections in the same chart (as in \eqref{interpolation2}).
-This is, for a pair of generic sections, not trivial; however, due to the requirement of mutual compact support between sections, our case is special.
-Indeed, let $K$ be any compact containing $\mathrm{supp}_{\varphi_0}(\varphi_{1})\cup \mathrm{supp}_{\varphi_0}(\varphi_{-1}) $.
+\end{itemize} \end{lemma} \begin{proof} We are considering $\varphi_0$ as a background section, then application of a number of exponential flows of the above fields will generate new sections interpolating between $\varphi_0$ and $\varphi,\varphi_1,\varphi_{-1}$, such that each section in the interpolation procedure has the adjacent sections in the same chart as described in \eqref{eq_1_intepolation_2}.
+For a pair of generic sections, this is not trivial; however, due to the requirement of mutual compact support between sections, our case is special.
+Due to the relative compact support of $\varphi_1, \ \varphi_{-1} $ with respect to $\varphi_0$, let $K$ be any compact containing the compact subsets $\mathrm{supp}_{\varphi_0}(\varphi_{1}),\ \mathrm{supp}_{\varphi_0}(\varphi_{-1}) $.
 Since $B$ is itself a paracompact manifold, it admits an exhaustion by compact subsets and a Riemannian metric compatible with the fibered structure.
-The exponential mapping of this metric will have a positive injective radius throughout any compact subset of $B$.
+The exponential mapping $\exp$ of this metric will have a positive injective radius throughout any compact subset of $B$.
 Thus let $H$ be any compact subset of B containing the bounded subset

 where $d$ is the distance induced by the metric chosen.
 Let $\delta>0$ be the injective radius of the metric on the compact $H$.
 If $r=\max\big(\sup_{x\in K} d(\varphi_0(x),\varphi_1(x)), \sup_{x\in K} d(\varphi_0(x),\varphi_{-1}(x))\big)$ there will be some finite $n \in \mathbb{N}$ such that $n\delta < r <(n+1)\delta$, and thus we can select a finite family of sections $\left\{\varphi_{(k,l)}\right\}_{k,l =1,\ldots,n}$ interpolating between $\varphi_0=\varphi_{(0,0)}$ and $\varphi_1=\varphi_{(n,0)}$, $\varphi_{-1}=\varphi_{(0,n)}$, $\varphi=\varphi_{(n,n)}$ such that